 With a standard installer, the configuration of an agent group cannot be applied to agents that do not belong to this group.
 The installer also does not allow downgrades to an earlier configuration version.
-To do this, you must perform a forced update of the agent.
+For this, you must perform a forced update of the agent.
 It is better for the agent to be disconnected from the agent handler when you force an update, because the next time the agent connects to the agent handler, the agent will go back to the group that was initially assigned to it.

-- 1. Select the Environment > Agents menu, then select the agent group that you want to apply to the agent. - On the Agents tab, click on Installer > Generate forced update installer. - Save the AgentSetup_x64.exe installation file to the location of your choice and run it on the agent as in an initial deployment.
+- 1. Select the Environment > Agents menu, then select the agent group that you want to apply to the agent. - 2.
+In the Agents tab, click on Installer > Forced update > Generate a 64 bits installer. - 3.
+Save the AgentSetup\x64.exe installation file to the location of your choice and run it on the agent as in an initial deployment.
 For further information, refer to Installing agents on workstations. - 4.
 If you want to prevent the agent from returning to its original agent group the next time it connects to the agent handler, move the agent to the desired group before it reconnects.
 For further information, refer to the section Moving agents from one group to another.